codeandwork/courses/courses/cs/sqlAdvancedQueries.md

 			FROM Orders
 			WHERE OrderID = 10290);
 ```
-Better example why to use a subquery:
+Better example why to use a subquery.
 Example:
 ```sql
 -- Find the Companies that placed orders in 1997